UKRN-Open-Research/t3-preprints/_episodes/07-practical-application-part-2.md

 > Everyone else can ignore the chat/conversation and get on with creating a workshop while it's all going smoothly.
 {: .testimonial}

-We aim to be finished in about 60 minutes so we can practice delivering some parts of the workshop before the end of the day.
+We aim to be finished in 75 minutes so we can practice delivering some parts of the workshop before the end of the day.